Jump to topic

 What Is Alcohol Counseling?

-Recognizing one’s problem with alcohol is the first step in taking the initiative to seek help and pursue alcohol counseling.
+Recognizing a problem with alcohol is the first step in seeking help and pursuing alcohol counseling.
 If you think your drinking habits may be unhealthy, alcohol counseling can also help you pinpoint your problem.

-A substance use counselor helps you understand and overcome your problems with alcohol (or with drug abuse).
-They teach you to identify triggers, come up with ways to stop or reduce drinking and help you get through withdrawal symptoms.
+A substance use counselor helps you understand and overcome your problems with alcohol or drug abuse.

-An alcohol counselor builds trust with their patients and provides the support and resources that you need, free of judgment.
-They assist you throughout the recovery period, whether that requires immediate intervention or carries out through a long-term plan.
+An alcohol counselor builds trust with their patients.
+They provide the support and resources that you need, free of judgment.

 Types of Addiction Counseling